 Liposarcoma can be further divided into 3 subgroups:

-a) Well-differentiated and dedifferentiated – Well-differentiated liposarcoma is generally present as a deep-seated, painless, enlarging mass that may become very large over time but does not spread to a distant location.
+Well-differentiated liposarcoma is generally present as a deep-seated, painless, enlarging mass that may become very large over time but does not spread to a distant location.
 It has a good prognosis for limbs but a poor prognosis for retroperitoneum or mediastinal location.
 Dedifferentiated liposarcoma is characterized by the presence of non-lipogenic area(s) within the tumor.

-b) Myxoid-round cell – It is considered as a high-grade tumor that usually consists of small, evenly dispersed round cells with a variable number of fat cells.
+It is considered as a high-grade tumor that usually consists of small, evenly dispersed round cells with a variable number of fat cells.
 Greater the number of round cells more aggressive is the disease.

-c) Pleomorphic liposarcoma – It is a high-grade tumor that consists of different lipoblasts, tends to spread quickly to lungs and has a worse prognosis.
+It is a high-grade tumor that consists of different lipoblasts, tends to spread quickly to lungs and has a worse prognosis.